The relative prevalence of wave-packets and coherent structures in the inertial and kinetic ranges of turbulence as seen by Solar Orbiter: Results

-In the KR scales ($0.25, 0.5$ s in Figure \ref{fig:qq-magnitude-cat}) the quantiles lie on a single line along $y=Ax$.
-This single diagonal line thus shows that the Haar wavelet pdf has a larger variance than the Db10 wavelet pdf but the same functional form.
-This difference in variance between the two pdfs $A$ decreases with increasing scale, the slope of the quantiles trace becomes less steep.
 On average the variance obtained from the Haar fluctuation pdfs is larger than that obtained from the Db10 fluctuation pdfs at kinetic range scales.
-In the IR scales in Figure \ref{fig:qq-magnitude-cat} ($1$ s and larger) the quantile trace has a central region which lies along $y=0$ so that the Haar and Db10 wavelet pdfs are similar in this central core.
-The largest fluctuations depart from this and form a distinct tail; more large fluctuations are obtained by the Haar decomposition than from the Db10 decomposition.
-The IR distributions are thus of a 2-component character with a central core distribution, where the wavelets have the same functional form and variance, and tails of same underlying functional form with different variance where the Haar decomposition resolves larger amplitude fluctuations.
-Blue vertical lines (column 3) in Figure \ref{fig:qq-magnitude-cat} for $8$ s denote the limits of the core.
-These points are also marked in Figure \ref{fig:fluc_pdfs_perp2_zoom} (column 4).
-At $8$ s about $97$ \% of the fluctuations are within the core distribution between the blue lines.
-At $64$ s there is a small increase to an average of $98.5$ \%.
+The larger variance of the Haar fluctuation pdfs compared to the Db10 fluctuation pdfs is seen in the bottom row of Figure \ref{fig:std} where we present the percentage difference between Haar wavelet and Db10 wavelet estimates of the standard deviation with scale.
+The percentage difference is between $20$ and $125\%$ in the KR, while it is between $0-20\%$ in the IR.
+In the IR scale in Figure \ref{fig:qq-explained} ($4$ and $64$ s, column 2 \& 3) the quantile trace has a central region which lies along $y=0$ so that the Haar and Db10 wavelet decomposition pdfs are similar in this central core.
+The largest fluctuations depart from this and form a distinct tail; more large fluctuations are obtained by the Haar wavelet decomposition than from the Db10 wavelet decomposition.
+The IR distributions are thus of a 2-component character with a central core distribution, where the wavelet decompositions have the same functional form and variance, and tails of same underlying functional form with different variance where the Haar wavelet decomposition resolves larger amplitude fluctuations.